hakimdotdev/CitizensOfficeAppointments/README.md

 # CitizensOfficeAppointments

-.NET Application to check the citizens office in Darmstadt for appointments.
+.NET Application with Docker support to check the citizens office in Darmstadt for appointments.

 ## Notes

 - Supposed to be ran as Docker container
+- Checks if there are appointments for the set concern
+- Sends out appointments via E-Mail
 - Should, in perspective reflect all concerns

 ## Docker